kaihr/OOPLabFinal/README.md

 The game should run properly but lack of assets (images for chess pieces and fonts), which can be downloaded [here](https://github.com/kaihr/OOPLabFinal/releases/tag/asset).

 ### Window
-Please checkout the official instructions ([here](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) or [here](https://www.sfml-dev.org/tutorials/2.5/start-cb.php)) on how to build the source code on Windows.
+Please checkout the official instructions ([here](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) or [here](https://www.sfml-dev.org/tutorials/2.5/start-cb.php)) on how to build the game from the source code on Windows.